rapydo/rapydo-angular/README.md

 # RAPyDo Angular App

-This web app is integrated with the RAPyDo stack and the RAPyDo REST APIs by implementing authentication and user management.
+This web app is integrated with the RAPyDo framework and the RAPyDo REST APIs by implementing authentication and user management.

 Based on: